Archaeopteryx

 To correctly interpret such internal numbers as support values, check "Internal Numbers Are Confidence Values" under the "Options" menu (in the Archaeopteryx application) before reading the tree file.

-Archaeopteryx (as application/module of the the open source forester libraries) is also available via SourceForge.
+The source code for Archaeopteryx (as application/module of the the open source forester libraries) is available on Google code: //code.google.com/p/forester/

 Mailing List